 Sean M. Bigley is a national security attorney and managing partner of Bigley Ranish, LLP.
 Mr. Bigley exclusively practices before departments and agencies of the United States government, where he represents clients worldwide seeking to obtain or retain a security clearance.

-Since first opening his firm in 2013, Mr. Bigley has grown it from a solo practice to a five-attorney partnership with employees in three states.
-Bigley Ranish, LLP attorneys regularly appear before administrative tribunals at agencies ranging from the CIA to the Department of State, representing in excess of 200 American intelligence officers, diplomats, armed forces personnel, and other security clearance holders each year around the world.
-In 2016 alone, Mr. Bigley and his colleagues represented clients in roughly forty states and a dozen countries.
+Since first opening his firm in 2013, Mr. Bigley has grown it from a solo practice to a thriving partnership with employees in three states.
+Bigley Ranish attorneys now annually represent over 200 American intelligence officers, diplomats, armed forces personnel, political appointees, civil servants, and government contractors.

 Mr. Bigley earned his Juris Doctorate from Chapman University School of Law.
 He holds a Bachelor’s Degree from Washington D.C.’s American University and a Master’s Degree from Boston University.
-Mr. Bigley is a member of the California State Bar, the Federalist Society, and the National Eagle Scout Association.
+He is a member of the California State Bar and the National Eagle Scout Association.